Reading Time: 5 minutes

 Note: The above Transferable Skills Worksheet Revised in part using information from The University of Iowa Pomerantz Career Center Career Guide 2010

 Identifying Transferable Skills is a Fun Process.
 It Sets The Stage and Allow Your Production to Shine!
-Let me know how I can help!
+Let me know how I can help you with on a litigated case involving work and disability!

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.